 Noticing how many members have left local photo Clubs, I had a conversation a few months ago with a former photo club president, who led a local CACCA club for eight years.
 He has noticed a decline in local club membership also, and not just due to an older membership.
 His analysis rang a bell with me: HURT FEELINGS.

-It’s time for a REVOLUTION.
+It’s time for a Revolution!
 After meeting with the Garden Club Board, we have decided to change our competition categories to separate the Nature category from the others, so that judges’ bias is also separated.
-Are you willing to join me in the next photography club REVOLUTION?
-Let’s take our club back to the artistic risk takers, the bold experimenters, going where no photographer has gone before (and leaving behind the predictably boring)!
+Are you willing to join me in the next Photography Club Revolution?
+Let’s take our club back to the artistic risk takers, the bold experimenters, going where no photographer has gone before (and leaving behind the predictable and boring)!

-Get out your Street, Architecture, Portrait, Wedding, Sports, Landscape, Abstract, Creative Blur, Film, and yes, your “3 Fs” Nature & Garden shots and join us in being UNPREDICTABLE!
-Please go to https://gardenphoto.org and then Downloads to download the New Member Form and join the REVOLUTION!
-(Instructions on how to compete online are on the homepage).
+Get out your Street, Architecture, Portrait, Sports, Still Life, Landscape, Astro, Abstract, Film, Abstract, and yes, your Nature shots and join us in being UNPREDICTABLE!
+Please join us and spread the PHOTO CLUB REVOLUTION!

 Here are the competition categories that we’ve decided on:

-2) Open Color (non Nature).
-General subject, but not Nature!
-Images may include Landscape, Travel, Architecture, Street, Portrait, Sports, Abstract, Photojournalism, Non-Nature Macros, Non-Nature Still Life, Creative, everything else (just to name a few subject types)!
-No Nature or monochrome images allowed.
+2) OPEN COLOR-NON NATURE.
+All subjects, but no Nature images!
+Image types may include Landscape, Travel, Architecture, Street, Portrait, Sports, Abstract, Photojournalism, Non-Nature Macros, Still Life, Astro, Creative, or any other subject types.
+No nature or monochrome images allowed.

-3) Pictorial Nature.
-Color images may be any non-Human living thing – wild or captive animal, wild flower or hybrid garden flower.
+3) PICTORIAL NATURE.
+Color images may be any non-Human living thing, wild or captive animal, plant, wild flower or hybrid garden flower.
 Images may be edited, there are no restrictions on post-processing.
-This category is referred to as Pictorial Nature, to differentiate it from the “no-edits, pure ‘Nature’ category”, (so “Hand of Man” is allowed).
+This category is referred to as Pictorial Nature, to differentiate it from the “no-edits, pure ‘Nature’ category” (so “Hand of Man” is allowed).

-4) Special Subject.
+4) SPECIAL SUBJECT.
 Each monthly competition will include a special assigned subject challenge.
 Only images that “fit” the assigned subject will be allowed.
-For example, if the assignment is “A Touch of Red”, you may submit a red apple, a red sunset, a red feather – anything as long as there’s some Red in it.
-The themes follow the CACCA Special Themes, and are published below, so you have time to shoot:
+For example, if the assignment is “A Touch of Red”, you may submit a red apple, a red feather, anything as long as there’s some Red in it.
+The themes follow the CACCA Special Themes, and are published below, so you have plenty of time to shoot.